Health and Safety Excellence program: Topic requirements

 Summary:

-All workers (or their representatives) must be informed, consulted and given the opportunity to participate in health and safety at the workplace.
+All employees (or their representatives) must be informed, consulted and given the opportunity to participate in health and safety at the workplace.

 Requirements:

-Encourage and support people to participate in health and safety at your workplace.
-This could include:
+Encourage and support people to participate in health and safety at your workplace in different ways, including but not limited to:

-- development and review of health and safety policies, procedures, processes and health and safety objectives
+• developing and reviewing of health and safety policies, procedures, processes and health and safety objectives

 Everyone who works at your business, including their representatives, must be provided with appropriate information, training, time and resources necessary to effectively participate in health and safety.
 Encourage and support participation by identifying and removing any barriers (e.g., literacy and language barriers, failure to respond to input or suggestions).